 The Plan provides care management programs for Members with certain illnesses and injuries.
 These programs are designed to encourage the use of the most appropriate and cost-effective treatment and to provide support for the Member's care.
-Care management may include programs for medical and behavioral health care including, but not limited to:
+Care management may include programs for medical and behavioral health care including, but not limited to, cancer; heart, lung and kidney diseases; severe traumatic injuries; behavioral health disorders; substance use disorders; high risk pregnancies and newborn care.

-- cancer;

-- heart, lung and kidney diseases;

-- severe traumatic injuries;

-- behavioral health disorders;

-- substance use disorders;

-- high risk pregnancies and newborn care.

 The Plan may work with certain providers to establish care management programs.
-The Plan or providers affiliated with the care management program may identify and contact Members that may find benefit from participating in one of these programs.
-These members are identified through internal claims data indicating a recent diagnosis or service.
-Members can also self-refer by contacting their PCP or calling Member Services at 1-844-442-7324.
-The Plan or providers may also contact Members to:

-- assist with enrollment,

-- develop treatment plans,

-- establish goals or

-- determine alternatives to a member's current treatment plan.
+The Plan or providers affiliated with the care management program may identify and contact Members that may be candidates for its programs.
+The Plan or providers may also contact Members to assist with enrollment, develop treatment plans, establish goals or determine alternatives to a member's current treatment plan.
 Covered Benefits provided through a care management program may apply Member Cost Sharing.